Innovation is at the heart of all we do

-This commitment to innovation and technical excellence has enabled us to deliver a diverse range of industry leading projects over the last decade, including the development of our own in-house software, GISmapp, AssetCoast, FRISM and JFes to name a few.
+Our commitment to innovation and technical excellence has enabled us to deliver a diverse range of industry leading projects over the last decade, and to sustain our reputation for industry leading innovation, technology and methodology development.

-During this industrial placement, the research engineers, Ben Hudson and Edward Kay, are working on the further development, testing and application of our sophisticated metocean planning and forecasting tool ForeCoast® Marine.
+During this industrial placement, the research engineers are working on the further development, testing and application of our sophisticated metocean planning and forecasting tool ForeCoast® Marine – as seen above.